bluescarni/mppp/doc/sphinx/index.rst

 mp++ adopts various techniques to improve performance on small multiprecision integers and rationals.
-In particular, a small buffer optimisation and custom implementations of basic mathematical primitives are instrumental in achieving a performance increase, with respect to GMP and other libraries, which can be rather substantial (see the :ref:`benchmarks <benchmarks>` section).
+In particular, a small buffer optimisation and custom implementations of basic mathematical primitives are instrumental in achieving a performance increase, with respect to GMP and other libraries, which can be substantial (see the :ref:`benchmarks <benchmarks>` section).
 The price to pay is a small overhead when operating on large integers.